 However, if you care about what your machine looks like, this one is very sleek and modern, while still being extremely user-friendly (the user guide is actually very informative and easy to read).

 It also has a specific setting for making it ostensibly the best single serve coffee maker, which cannot be said for all machines.
 If you’re like me and sometimes only want one mugful in the morning, you’ll find this feature particularly practical.

 If you do want multiple cups of coffee, the thermal carafe comes in handy.
 This model has a“freshness timer” that times out after 60 minutes.
 But because the coffee is in a thermal carafe, the coffee won’t lose temperature as quickly as coffee in glass carafes.

 For making and storing extra coffee, I preferred the OXO to the Moccamaster, which also has an auto-off heat plate but no thermal carafes (although models with thermal carafes are available).
-The Moccamaster’s thermal plate keeps the coffee extremely hot, and it tastes noticeably degraded the longer it stays on the plate.
-The OXO’s coffee seems to stay fresher, longer.
+The Moccamaster’s thermal plate keeps the coffee extremely hot between 175 and 185 degrees Fahrenheit, but it tastes noticeably degraded the longer it stays on the plate.
+The OXO’s coffee maker seems to keep your coffee fresher, longer.